gravitational/teleport/docs/4.2/ibm_cloud_guide.md

 We recommend Gen 2 Cloud IBM [Virtual Servers](https://www.ibm.com/cloud/virtual-servers) and [Auto Scaling](https://www.ibm.com/cloud/auto-scaling)

-  - For Staging and POCs we recommend using `bx2-2x8` machines with 2 vCPUs, 4 GB RAM,	4 Gbps.
+  - For Staging and POCs we recommend using `bx2-2x8` machines with 2 vCPUs, 4GB RAM, 4 Gbps.

-  - For Production we would recommend `cx2-4x8` with	4 vCPUs, 	8 GB RAM	8 Gbps
+  - For Production we would recommend `cx2-4x8` with 4 vCPUs, 8 GB RAM, 8 Gbps.

 ### Storage: Database for etcd

 IBM offers [managed etcd](https://www.ibm.com/cloud/databases-for-etcd) instances.
 Teleport uses etcd as a scalable database to maintain high availability and provide graceful restarts.
 The service has to be turned on from within the [IBM Cloud Dashboard](https://cloud.ibm.com/catalog/services/databases-for-etcd).

 We recommend picking an etcd instance in the same region as your planned Teleport cluster.